mrxk/morg/README.md

 and `]]` is expected to be the title of another note.

 When editing a note, if the title is changed then all links to that note are updated with the new title.
-If the note was created by `gf` executed on a link to a note that did note exist, then the note currently being edited is also updated.
+This includes updating a link that was followed to a note that did not exist.

 ### Create a new note